bettkipkemoi/learn_branches-git/README.md

 - To merge the changes in the other branches to the main/master, simply use `git merge [branchname]`

 ## Merging Conflicts ## Credits to [Net-Ninja](https://www.youtube.com/watch?v=XX-Kct0PfFc)
 Conflicts do emerge if one file is edited on the master/main branch, and a branch concurrently.
-For instance, let's say there is person a editing `file-1.text`
+For instance, let's say there is person a editing [file-1.txt](/learn_branches/file-1.txt) from the master/main, and another on test-1 branch, there would be conflicts when merging it.